 A question of name

 If you are familiar with digital scrapbooking, you might be a little surprised by the use of the word "Template".
-In fact, in scrapbooking, templates are layered projects where each layer represents a particular element that will either be trimmed to that size (photo or papers) or replaced by elements (embellishments).
+In fact, in scrapbooking, templates are files where each layer represents a particular element.
+You would trim papers or photo to that size or replace them by elements.
 On the other hand, Quick Page is typically the name used to label those pages where you have everything merged into one layer, but with "windows" to place the photos behind.
 The "templates" referred to in this article, are somewhat of a mix between the two.

 Select a template